-As we throttle through what remains of summer, most accounting and finance leaders are dealing with the typical challenges of the corporate landscape during the the transition to the fall.
-We get it, time to wipe off the sunscreen, put away the beach chairs, and buckle down behind the laptop for some marathon sessions as Q4 and end of year planning exercises ramp up.
-It’s a good time to take stock of where you’re at presently, and begin the planning process for where you want to go as it pertains to B2B payment processing strategy.
+As we throttle through what remains of summer, most accounting and finance leaders are dealing with the typical challenges of the corporate landscape during the transition to the fall.
+We get it, time to wipe off the sunscreen, put away the beach chairs, and buckle down behind the laptop for some marathon sessions as Q4 and end-of-year planning exercises ramp up.
+It’s a good time to take stock of where you’re at present and begin the planning process for where you want to go as it pertains to the B2B payment processing strategy.
 This article should help you have clarity about the things that must be a priority for your business as you explore B2B payment solutions for the upcoming year and give you a winning edge.

 - Paper check

 - ACH (Automated Clearing House)

 Checks have been in use for nearly 300 years, making it far and away the oldest item on this hit list, and while the fundamental points of the check haven’t really changed, some innovations along the way have modernized it to include, banking numbers for accounts, institutions, and the facilitation of MICR (magnetic ink verification recognition) technology along the bottom border.